jcfaria/Tinn-R/README.md

 You should use it if you want to contribute to its development: testing unreleased versions, fixing bugs, writing code, writing documentation, etc.

-Tinn-R is free, simple but efficient replacement for the basic code editor provided by Rgui.
+Tinn-R simple but efficient replacement for the basic code editor provided by Rgui.
-The project is coordinate by José Cláudio Faria/UESC/DCET.
+The project leader and main developer is José Cláudio Faria/UESC/DCET.
 All users are welcome to make it better!

 #### Development Version